 Organic waste diversion and reduction are costly to implement.
-Barriers for organic waste collection are the requirements to sort into its own designated recycling bin with its own collection, public education and outreach, and the lack of technology and infrastructure by solid waste providers to convert organic process and waste.
-Additional barriers are individual environmental approvals for recycling facilities, as well as the need for regional recycling sites.
+Barriers for organic waste collection are the requirements to sort into its own designated recycling bin with its own collection, public education and outreach, and the lack of technology and infrastructure by solid waste providers to organic convert and waste. process barriers individual Additional are environmental approvals for recycling facilities, as well as the need for regional recycling sites.